Plan Ahead with Maternity Insurance

 When Newborn Coverage Begins

-Some providers offer free coverage for second child or discounted rates for having more than one child in a plan.
+Consider that some providers offer free coverage for second child, or discounted rates for having more than one child on a plan.

 If You’re Already Pregnant

 If you’re already pregnant, then the reality is that you won’t find a policy to cover delivery or complications, but you can still mitigate your financial situation:

 Find a plan that will cover your child from birth.
 There are child-only policies available if your plan isn’t the right choice.

 Check whether your own policy already includes coverage for complications.

 If you’re an expat who’s insured through your company, you should be sure you understand the policy.
 Adding comprehensive maternity coverage is very expensive, so to save costs, most companies that insure expats either leave it off or offer limited benefits.

 So even if you do have some coverage for maternity, you’ll want to check your coverage levels for routine delivery and complications.
 You’d also want to check when the baby is covered and whether any congenital conditions are covered.